Lothiard/Lothiard/README.md

 ### from uni
 - Proficient in writing suboptimal algorithms with [enforced obvious bad practices](https://github.com/Lothiard/elte-cs-bsc/tree/main/1/.prog) that make me scream in pain
 - Able to efficiently turn UML diagrams into boilerplate code
-- Writing super fast LaTeX (and recently Typst) to keep up with the unholy amount of math I am forced to endure
+- Learned to write super fast LaTeX and Typst to keep up with the unholy amount of math I am forced to endure

 ### from self-study
 - Gamedev in Unreal Engine 5 and Godot